 Our firm can guide you through the process.

 Assistance from an experienced immigration attorney can be helpful when a family is working through the immigration process on behalf of a foreign family member.
 Our attorneys are available to provide efficient and cost-effective assistance with document preparation, translation, and guidance during interviews.

-Just as employment based petitions may be filed in a variety of categories, so, too, are petitions based on family relationships divided into various categories.
-These include:
+Just as employment-based petitions may be filed in a variety of categories, petitions based on family relationships are divided into various categories, including the following: